collective/collective.jsonmigrator/docs/jsonsource.rst

 ----------

 :path (required):
-    Path to directory containing JSON files (look in example bellow).
+    Path to directory containing JSON files (look in example below).

     Also possible to specify in ``some.package:path/to/json/directory`` way.